 University-based training: Undergraduate

-If you are hoping to train as a Primary school teacher, you may prefer to study for a degree that will lead to Qualified Teacher Status (QTS).
+If you are hoping to train as a primary school teacher, you may prefer to study for a degree that will lead to Qualified Teacher Status (QTS).
 These may be BA or BSc degrees with QTS, or a Bachelor of Education (B.Ed) degree.
-Applications for undergraduate degrees are made through the Universities and Colleges Admissions Service (UCAS)
+Applications for undergraduate degrees are made through the Universities and Colleges Admissions Service (UCAS).

-University- based training – Post Graduate Certificate of Education (PGCE)
+Post Graduate Certificate in Education (PGCE)

 A PGCE is a mix of training and school experience.
 The training may be based at a university, college or School-Centred Initial Teacher Training (SCITT).
 The PGCE is an internationally recognised qualification, enabling a teacher to work all over the world.
 The closing date for applications is usually in the December to start in September of the following year.
 Applications should be made through UCAS Teacher Training.

 A PGDE in England is very similar to a PGCE, the difference being the number of academic credits you are awarded at the end of your course.
 PGCE courses can contain up to 60 credits at Master’s degree level, and PGDE courses can contain up to 120.
 More teacher training providers offer a PGCE than a PGDE.

 Teach First is an independent educational charity which partners a range of schools, by placing graduates from the Teach First Leadership Development programme into schools in high deprivation areas.